 Miscarriage: signs and symptoms to look out for

 However, if you experience persistent bleeding or if the bleeds are associated with pain, it may indicate an underlying problem.
-It is then imperative that you seek medical attention so that the necessary investigations can be performed, says A/Prof Tan.
+It is then imperative that you seek medical attention so that the necessary investigations can be performed.

 Your doctor is likely to ask you for the following details:

 The cause of your bleeding and cramping could be something as simple as the embryo implanting itself into the lining of the womb, which occurs around the fifth week of pregnancy.
 Or it could be something more serious.
-It’s always best to get advice from a doctor.
+It is always best to get advice from a doctor.

 You can have a baby after a miscarriage

 A miscarriage doesn’t mean that your next pregnancy will also end in the same way.
 Or that you will never be able to have a normal pregnancy.
 “Do not be discouraged by the miscarriage.
-You still have a very good chance of having a baby,” says A/Prof Tan.
+You still have a very good chance of having a baby,” doctors share.

 However, if you have had two or more miscarriages, your doctor may need to do some extra blood tests and scans to exclude autoimmune conditions with certain antibodies that can attack the foetus, causing miscarriage.